-There are couple of Hindi words that we use here quite often – dosth (friend), yek (one), panj (five) and chai (tea).
-So who ever can speak Urdu or Hindi, can learn Farsi quite fast.
-We, the non-speaking Hindi / Urdu Malaysians on the other hand are learning Farsi on rather slower pace – probably one word one day.
+There are a couple of Hindi words that we use here quite often – dosth (friend), yek (one), panj (five) and chai (tea).
+So whoever can speak Urdu or Hindi, can learn Farsi quite fast.
+We, the non-speaking Hindi / Urdu Malaysians, on the other hand, are learning Farsi on rather slower pace – probably one word one day.
 Words like:-

 Boro boro – go go (used by cab driver when wanted the car in front to speed up before the light turns red)

 Tatil – holiday (our favourite word on Wednesdays – Thursdays and Fridays are off days here in Tehran)

 Chetori – how are you? (for which the answer to this would be khubam or good even though one is not feeling well)

 And of the favourite of my colleague here – dus say ta ram (I love you) and he is learning new ones too – panjshambe berim cinema (on Thursday, let’s go for cinema).

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?